IoT Beginner’s Guide

 While it can take some time before the owners of an IoT device, individuals or businesses, realize that they have fallen victim to a cyber attack, attackers can be quick and ruthless.
 It can take mere minutes for a skilled hacker to exploit devices with low security to carry out a large scale attack.
 In addition, cyber attacks on IoT devices can have tangible consequences on our physical safety or health if, for instance, the target is a smart car that is hijacked or if the attack is conducted to facilitate a robbery.

-The Cybersecurity Tech Accord and Consumers International have partnered up to provide a repository of information where consumers and manufacturers can find more information on how to secure their homes or businesses.
+We’ve partnered with Consumers International to provide a repository of information where consumers and manufacturers can find more information on how to secure their homes or businesses.